 Heralded as the home of safari, Kenya is one of Africa’s most popular destinations and offers a true 'Out of Africa' experience.
 Take a look at the wildlife you can expect to see when taking a trip to Kenya.

 African Elephant (Loxodonta Africana)

 The largest land animal on Earth, elephants have complex social lives with unique forms of communication, such as trunk touch and subsonic calls.
 After a gestation period of nearly 2 years, the calves are cared for by their mother and other young females in the group.

-Interesting fact: trunks contain about 100,000 different muscles
+Interesting fact: Their trunks contain about 100,000 different muscles.

 Extremely rare, black rhinos are distinguishable from the more common white rhino by their hooked lip used for eating leaves.
 The species overall is classified as critically endangered.
 An adult typically weighs from 800 to 1,400kg, however unusually large male specimens have been reported at up to 2,896kg.

 Found: In thick bush and almost solely in protected parks or reserves.

 White Rhinoceros (Ceratotherium Simum)